jdhunterae/obsidian-lite/README.md

 All notes are stored **only in your browser** using `localStorage`.

-- No notes are ever sent to a server.
+- ✅ No notes are ever sent to a server
-- If you clear your browser data or switch devices, your notes will be lost unless exported manually.
+- ❌ If you clear your browser data or switch devices, your notes will be lost unless exported manually
-- This means your notes are private, secure, and offline by design.
+- ✅ Your notes are private, secure, and offline by design
-- Backup regularly if you're writing anything important!
+- 🛟 Backup regularly if you're writing anything important!

 ---

 ## File Structure

 ```
-index.html      # The app's main UI
+index.html      # The app's main layout and structure
-style.css       # Styles (or Tailwind via CDN)
+style.css       # Optional global styles (currently used only for smooth scrolling)
-script.js       # App logic for editing, storage, and rendering
+script.js       # Core app logic (editor, save/load, scroll sync)
+modal.js        # Modal, confirm dialog, and toast system
 README.md       # Project description and progress
 ```